 The City of New York is taking its stand on combating climate change with green roofing.
 That doesn’t mean that we’ll be seeing skyscrapers being torn down to be rebuilt with Central Park Annexes adorning them, it does mean that the powers that be are taking up a challenge many believe makes tremendous sense at a time all-to-necessary.
-Regardless of your political position on climate change, global warming or if either of those terms make sense doesn’t matter.
+Regardless of your political position on climate change, global warming, or if either of those terms makes sense doesn’t matter.

 Undeniable Benefits of Green Roofing

 Few dispute the benefits that green roofing bring.
 When one considers that not only do plants consume carbon dioxide and product oxygen, green roofing takes advantage of rainfall control by absorbing and controlling runoff that can be channeled and disbursed effectively to its insulating capabilities in heat and cold contributions to the interior structures.
 The plants and soil absorb the summer’s heat of the sun and insulate the exterior for better indoor air temperature control, and conversely in the dead of winter.

 Given their myriad benefits, it’s no surprise that several large buildings throughout New York City, such as the Javits Center, the Barclays Center and the VICE headquarters have installed green roofs.

 Still, these projects represent a small fraction of all rooftop space in New York City.
 According to a recent estimate by the Nature Conservancy, green roofs cover about 2.6 million square feet of rooftop space in New York, which accounts for about 0.15 percent of all rooftop space citywide.